-For FIPS 140-2 Level 2 validation, the Mobility Controller has been validated as a multi-chip standalone cryptographic module.
-The chassis physically encloses the complete set of hardware and firmware components and represents the cryptographic boundary of the switch.
-The cryptographic boundary is defined as encompassing the top, front, left, right, rear, and bottom surfaces of the case.
+For FIPS 140-2 Level 2 validation, the Controller has been validated as a multi-chip standalone cryptographic module.
+The steel chassis physically encloses the complete set of hardware (including supervisor cards, line cards, the fan tray and the power supplies utilized within Aruba 6000-400 controller) and firmware components and represents the cryptographic boundary of the switch.
+The cryptographic boundary is defined as encompassing the top, front, left, right, rear, and bottom surfaces of the chassis.

-Aruba 620 Chassis
+Chassis